-Like the United States, Canada gives thanks for its good fortune once a year and the population eats itself silly with turkey, stuffing and mashed potatoes.
+Like the United States, Canada gives thanks for its good fortune once a year by expanding their waistbands with bellies full of turkey, stuffing, and mashed potatoes to celebrate Thanksgiving.

-The Canadian Thanksgiving holiday is officially observed on the second Monday of October, however people generally get together for their Thanksgiving meal on any one of the three days of this three-day holiday weekend.
+The Canadian Thanksgiving holiday may officially be observed on the second Monday of October, however, families and friends may generally get together for their Thanksgiving meal on any one of the three days of the three-day holiday weekend.

 Thanksgiving in Quebec

 A majority of French Canadians align more with Catholicism.
 Although the holiday is still celebrated by the English-speaking population in Quebec, fewer businesses are closed that day.

 The first government-sanctioned Thanksgiving holiday in Canada took place in November 1879, though it was not until 1957 that the date was set to the second Monday of each October.